 When $w=4231$ or $3412$, $Y_w$ is singular and $A_w(t)$ is not palindromic but $A_w(t^2)$ still agrees with the Poincar\'e polynomial of $Y_w$, so it would be interesting to ask whether $A_w(t^2)$ agrees with the Poincar\'e polynomial of $Y_w$ for any $w\in \mathfrak{S}_n$ and palindromicity of $A_w(t)$ implies smoothness of $\Yw$.

 This paper is organized as follows.
-In Section~\ref{sect:2}, we discuss about generic orbits and generic points in the Schubert variety $\Xw$.
+In Section~\ref{sect:2}, we discuss generic orbits and generic points in the Schubert variety $\Xw$.
 In Section~\ref{sect:3} we introduce the operation on $\mathfrak{S}_n$ and prove Theorem~\ref{theo:main1}.
-In Section~\ref{sec_right_weak_order} we show that the set $\{v\in \mathfrak{S}_n\mid v'=u\}$ for $u\le w$ is an interval of the right weak Bruhat order.
+In Section~\ref{sec_right_weak_order} we show that the set $\{v\in \mathfrak{S}_n\mid \Rw(v)=u\}$ for $u\le w$ is an interval of the right weak Bruhat order.
 In Section~\ref{sect:4} we identify the cone dual to the maximal cone in the fan of $Y_w$ corresponding to $wB$.
 In Section~\ref{sect:5} we associate the graph $\Gw$ to the dual cone and discuss simpliciality of the dual cone.
-In addition, we prove that simpliciality and smoothness are same in our case.
+In addition, we prove that simpliciality and smoothness are the same in our case.
 In Section~\ref{sect:6} we discuss the smoothness of $Y_w$ at the other fixed points $uB$ $(u<w)$.
 Indeed, we identify the cone dual to the maximal cone in the fan of~$Y_w$ corresponding to $uB$, introduce the graph $\Gwu$, and prove Theorem~\ref{theo:main2}.
 We also discuss when $X_w$ is a toric variety.
 In Section~\ref{sect:7} we introduce the polynomial $A_w(t)$ and prove Theorem~\ref{theo:main3}.
-In Appendix~\ref{section_acyclicity_and_avoidance} we give an alternative proof to the pattern avoidance criterion of when $\Gw$ is a forest.
-In Appendix~\ref{section_retraction_sequence_poincare_polynomial} we compute Poincar\'{e} polynomials of $Y_w$ when $w = 4231$ and $3412$ using retraction sequences of polytopes.
+In \ref{section_acyclicity_and_avoidance} we give an alternative proof to the pattern avoidance criterion of when $\Gw$ is a forest.
+In \ref{section_retraction_sequence_poincare_polynomial} we compute Poincar\'{e} polynomials of $Y_w$ when $w = 4231$ and $3412$ using retraction sequences of polytopes.

-{\bf Acknowledgment.} We thank Seonjeong Park for bringing the papers \cite{bm-bu07} and \cite{ts-wi15} to our attention.
+{\bf Acknowledgment.} We would like to thank the referees who read the paper carefully and gave valuable suggestions and comments.
+We thank Seonjeong Park for bringing the papers \cite{bm-bu07} and \cite{ts-wi15} to our attention.
 We also thank Hiraku Abe, Hiroaki Ishida, Tatsuya Horiguchi, Svjetlana Terzi\'{c}, Anatol Kirillov and Jongbaek Song for their interest in our work and helpful conversations, Jim Carrell for his valuable comments, and Masashi Noji for his computer program to find the graph $\Gamma_w(u)$.
 Lee thanks Professor Dong Youp Suh for his support throughout the project.